Who doesn’t love winning?

 1. Set your goals and budget

-Before you get started with your contest, it’s important to ensure you establish SMART goals for the KPIs you want to hit.
+Before you get to adding your contest on your social media calendar, it’s important to ensure you establish SMART goals for the KPIs you want to hit.
 That is, goals that are specific, measurable, attainable, relevant and time-bound.
 A social media contest can provide more value to your business by:

 - Boosting brand or product engagement